Self-Employment (Živnost) vs. Czech Limited Liability Company (s.r.o.): Which Is Better?

 4. Insurance

 s.r.o.: Offers more flexibility.
-While skipping social security contributions could affect your future pension, it gives you the option to optimize payments—something not possible as an OSVČ.
+While not paying social insurance can affect your future pension, it allows for tax optimization that is not possible as an OSVČ.

 Summary